 Proper canning jars made for home canning.
 Empty jars from store bought foods like mayonnaise jars are not sturdy enough.

 A jar lifter for placing your jars in and out of the boiling-water or pressure canner.

 A small spatula to get rid of air bubbles in food.

-How long should jars be boiled to be safe?
+How long should jars be boiled to be safe for home canning?

 Always follow the recipe instructions.
 Boiling time depends on many factors such as the type and quantity of food, the canning method, the size of jars, and even the altitude.